Carlosman1996/commsman/TASK.md

 TODO: Collections must show results:
     - Scroll to last item is not working

-TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done.
-Insert qframe with summary data.
-Remove "general information" qbox on modbus results tab.

-TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

-## Future HIGH PRIORITY

 TODO: change self.item.last_response by self.item.last_result for better legibility

 TODO: model and components must be in backend layer (decouple frontend and backend).
 Frontend calls backend manager which returns JSON with data or saves/updates.